MatthewMTravers/TheCardioCoders/README.md

 ## Troubleshooting:

 - Ensure all services(Backend, Ollama, Milvus) are running before starting the frontend
-- Check console for any error messages
+- Check the console for any error messages
 - Verify all dependencies are correctly installed

 # Development Resources